arunb28/Project-Breast-Cancer-Detection/README.md

 ### Running the Notebook

-1. Open `Breast_Cancer_Detection.ipynb` in a Jupyter Notebook environment.
+1. Open `Project_Breast_Cancer_Detection.ipynb` in a Jupyter or google colab Notebook environment.
 2. Execute the cells in order to load data, explore, train the model, and evaluate.

 ### Dataset